 (31) Form G.D.5 calls for a brief statement of the Objects of Management that the owner has in view.
-The Objects of Management define the main goal to which the whole management of the woodlands is directed.
+The Objects of Management define the main goal and also subsidiary purposes to which the whole management of the woodlands is directed.
 Their number and scope will vary from one estate to another depending upon local conditions and the owner's personal circumstances and intentions.
+The Commissioners' view on what constitute acceptable objects of management is not rigid.
+For example, they recognise that shooting can be combined with forestry, and that an owner, who while managing his woods primarily for the production of timber, at the same time relies on their sporting value for his own pleasure or as a source of income, may state that fact as one of the ancillary objects of management taken into account in framing the detailed provisions on the Plan.
+Where a scheduled ancient monument is likely to be affected by forestry or associated operations, the owner is advised to include its protection among his ancillary objects of management.
 Only when these goals have been clearly stated can the best methods of achieving them be worked out.
 That is why a careful and precise formulation of the Objects of Management is so important.